-In assessing potential candidates for Board membership, the Nominating Committee considers a wide range of factors and generally seeks to balance the following skills, experience and backgrounds on the Board:
+In assessing potential candidates for Board membership and in assessing Board composition, the Nominating Committee considers a wide range of factors and generally seeks to balance the following skills, experiences and backgrounds on the Board:

-- Biotechnology & Molecular Testing: experience within the biotechnology and molecular testing industries, particularly in diagnostics, devices and therapeutics - Corporate Governance: experience, whether currently or in the past, serving on other public company boards of directors - Diverse Background: contribution to the diversity of personal backgrounds on the Board, including with respect to gender, race/ethnicity and sexual orientation - Finance & Accounting: experience or expertise in finance, accounting, investment analysis, financial reporting processes and capital markets - Sales & Marketing: experience overseeing and/or driving product sales, marketing, and commercialization, particularly in biotechnology/molecular testing - Science & Research: scientific knowledge related to biotechnology/molecular testing (e.g., biology, chemistry, medicine) and experience in related research and clinical development - Senior Leadership: experience serving in a leadership role of an organization, including driving strategy execution, organizational growth and managing human capital
+- Biotechnology Experience: experience within the biotechnology industry, particularly in therapeutics, devices and diagnostics. - Corporate Governance: experience, whether currently or in the past, serving on other public company boards of directors. - Diverse Background: contribution to the diversity of personal backgrounds on the Board, including with respect to gender, race/ethnicity and sexual orientation. - Finance & Accounting: experience or expertise in finance, accounting, investment analysis, financial reporting processes and capital markets. - Sales & Marketing: experience overseeing and/or driving product sales, marketing and commercialization, particularly in therapeutics, devices and diagnostics. - Science & Research: scientific knowledge related to biotechnology and life sciences (e.g., biology, chemistry, medicine) and experience in related research and clinical development. - Senior Leadership: experience serving in a leadership role of an organization, including driving strategy execution, organizational growth and managing human capital.

-In addition to the above, the Nominating Committee generally believes it is important for all Board members to possess the highest personal and professional ethics, integrity and values, an inquisitive and objective perspective, a sense for priorities and balance, the ability and willingness to devote sufficient time and attention to Board matters, and a willingness to represent the long-term interests of all our stockholders.
+In addition, the committee generally believes it is important for all Board members to possess the highest personal and professional ethics, integrity and values, an inquisitive and objective perspective, a sense for priorities and balance, the ability and willingness to devote sufficient time and attention to Board matters, and a willingness to represent the long-term interests of all our stockholders.